dlcastillop/final-countdown-js/README.md

 - `current`: the current value of the stopwatch in the format "hh:mm:ss"
 - `isPaused`: a boolean value indicating whether the stopwatch is currently paused or not
 - `isOver`: a boolean value indicating whether the stopwatch is currently over or not
-- `hours`: a number indicating the current value of the hours on the stopwatch
+- `currentHours`: a number indicating the current value of the hours on the stopwatch
-- `minutes`: a number indicating the current value of the minutes on the stopwatch
+- `currentMinutes`: a number indicating the current value of the minutes on the stopwatch
-- `seconds`: a number indicating the current value of the seconds on the stopwatch
+- `currentSeconds`: a number indicating the current value of the seconds on the stopwatch
 - `elapsedSeconds`: a number indicating the seconds that have passed since the start of the stopwatch
 - `remainingSeconds`: a number indicating the seconds that are left until the end of the stopwatch
 - `remainingTime`: the amount of time that is left until the end of the stopwatch in the format "hh:mm:ss"